-For these reasons it is important that you discuss the implications of changing mode of study with your supervisory team or Graduate School Registry prior to submitting any request.
+For these reasons it is important that you discuss the implications of changing mode of study with your Director of Studies or Graduate School Registry prior to submitting any request.

 Applications must be submitted through the VRE.
 To do so, log on to the system and select: My Project > Change Requests > Change Mode of Attendance